smfai200/Data-Structure-Assignments/README.md

 # Data-Structure-Assignments
-Data Structure Assignments At Comsats Abt (in Java) This will Updated Each Week with the New Assignment and Lab Assignments that are Given throughout The Semester!
+Data Structure Assignments At Comsats Abt (in Java)
+\n This will be Updated Each Week with New Assignment and Lab Assignments that are Given throughout The Semester!